 - You can send this tutorial to your registrar’s support team if you need help.
 Or, contact us anytime for additional help.

-- Step 1: Connect to Your Custom Domain on Strikingly
+- Step 1: Connect to Your Subdomain on Strikingly

 - Step 2: Find Your Registrar's DNS settings